dvklopfenstein/PrincetonAlgorithms/doc/README.md

 # Schedule
-There are no Progamming Assignment Solutions on this site.
+Note: There are no Progamming Assignment Solutions on this site.

 ## Algorithms 1